Sleeper trains to the Alps

 What are your sleeper train options?

-Sleeper trains are having a renaissance in Europe.
-For skiers, they can be brilliant: sleep on your way to and from the slopes, adding two extra days' skiing to your holiday.
+Sleeper trains are experiencing a renaissance in Europe.
+For skiers, they're brilliant: sleep on your way to and from the slopes, adding two extra days' skiing to your holiday.
 Considering the benefits, there really should be more options.
 No doubt, in the coming years, there will be.

-Currently, your two overnight options for travel between London and the Alps are:
+Currently, the three main options for travel between London and the Alps are:

-- Eurostar + Intercités de Nuit (to French resorts)
+• Eurostar + Intercités de Nuit (to French ski resorts)

 Eurostar + Intercités de Nuit